QUESTION: What Slip or Trip Evidence Should I Gather?

 - Names and contact details of any witnesses to your accident, including objective witnesses who are not affiliated with you or the property owner if possible.
 Third-party witness statements are often very valuable in a compensation case as they are unbiased.

 The defendant (or lawyers for their insurance company) will do their utmost to prove that you either were not injured or that it was not their fault.
-It’s their job to pay you as little as possible, and your lawyer’s to make sure they pay you everything to which you are entitled.
+It’s their job to pay you as little as possible, and your lawyer’s to make sure they pay you everything to which you may be entitled.
 As your claim progresses your lawyer will obtain information such as:

 - Maintenance schedules.
 Local authorities have a legal duty to keep a regular schedule of checking and maintaining roads and footpaths in their area.
 Your lawyer will check whether they have been negligent in doing this.